willdebras/googlecivic/README.md

 ## Future plans

-  - Adding support for the other Google Civic API endpoints
+  - Adding support for the other Google Civic Information API endpoints
   - Parsing the list of information into a formatted text object
   - Unit tests/CRAN submission :^)